 You’ll first want to peel, core and shred all the apples before processing them.
 This is what the apples look like when shredded in the food processor.

 Then you’ll want to process the walnuts in the food processor until they are finely chopped.
-Do not overprocess of your have walnut butter!
+Do not overprocess or you’ll have walnut butter!

 Then you’ll want to combine the shredded apples and crushed walnuts, along with some cinnamon and Kosher for Passover red wine or grape juice.
 Mix it all together, adding more wine and cinnamon to taste.